KaveriBridge/NIOS_10th/English/TMA.md

 ## 4. Answer any one of the following questions in about 100 - 150 words.
 4
 #### (a) In the poem ‘Tall Trees’, the poet presents an integrated picture of nature.
 It is a harmonious world where various elements and objects of nature like the clouds, birds, day, night, and moon work in close association and without any disagreement.
 It is a pleasant picture of selfless care and protection.
 Write a paragraph of 20-25 words about the three activities of the tall trees as described in the poem.
 (See Lesson 4)

+In the poem "Tall Trees," the three activities of the tall trees are:

+* Watching the clouds go by: The tall trees, firmly rooted in the earth with their heads reaching towards the sky, observe the passing clouds, showcasing their connection to the natural world.
+* Sheltering birds: When dusk arrives and birds seek rest, the tall trees provide a safe haven, offering shelter and protection to the birds in their nests.
+* Peeping at the sleeping world: During the night, as the world slumbers, the tall trees stand tall, their tops peeking through the darkness.
+The moonlight shines down on the tranquil scene, casting its gentle glow upon the sleeping Earth.

 #### (b) “Show me, son, how to laugh; show me how I used to laugh and smile once upon a time when I was like you.”
 The father and son in the poem represent two different periods of time.
 Elaborate.
 (See Lesson-25)

 ## 5. Answer any one of the following questions in about 100 - 150 words.
 4